section-engineering-education/engineering-education/content/articles/how-to-create-a-machine-learning-app-using-turicreate/index.md

 ### Conclusion

 In this tutorial, we have learned how to create a machine learning model using Turi Create.
 We started by creating SFrames to load our dataset.
 We then did data manipulation for us to know the structure of the data we are working with.

-Finally, after properly understanding our data, we started to build a machine learning model to predict if a person is at risk of getting diabetes.
+Finally, after properly understanding our data, we build a machine learning model to predict if a person is at risk of getting diabetes.

-This tutorial is beneficial for someone who wants to learn TuriCreate so that they can be able to create machine learning models and efficiently.
+This tutorial is beneficial for someone who wants to learn TuriCreate so that they can be able to create machine learning models more efficiently.

 ### References